Howdju/howdju/docs/Development.md

 # Make changes

 # Either amend the commit
-git commit --amend --no-edit
+git commit -s --amend --no-edit
 # or add new commits
-git commit
+git commit -s

 # Update the PR branch to be the new commit
 git branch -f <branch-name> HEAD